Meranoplus bicolor

 Meranoplus bicolor, is a species of ant of the subfamily Myrmicinae.
 It is found in many Asian countries, where its habitats range from open grasslands to open-canopy forests.
 They nest in soil, usually at the base of plants.
 The nest opening is a simple hole, but it can sometimes have multiple openings.
 Workers forage on the ground as well as on plants, where they exploit extrafloral nectaries and tend to aphids.

 Distribution

 Meranoplus bicolor is native to Pakistan, India, Nepal, Bangladesh, Bhutan, Tibet, southern China, Taiwan, Myanmar, Thailand, Laos, Vietnam, Malaysia, Sumatra, Java, Sri Lanka, and the Philippines.
 It has also been found in Borneo, Singapore, New Zealand, and Louisiana.

-In 2021, Filipino–Canadian YouTuber and antkeeper Mikey Bustos, known in the internet as AntsCanada, was credited for discovering the presence of the species in the Philippines, after his findings were verified by Dr. David General, an ant taxonomist and myrmecologist from the University of the Philippines.
+In 2021, Filipino–Canadian YouTuber and antkeeper Mikey Bustos, known on that side of the internet as AntsCanada, was credited for discovering the presence of the species in the Philippines, after his findings were verified by Dr. David General, an ant taxonomist and myrmecologist from the University of the Philippines.
 It is the 555th ant species discovered in the country.